aspartate/personal_website/content/blog/Avatarm.md

 ![.](images/avatarm/art2.gif)

 However, there were still a couple of issues.
 One was that although the wiring was much more organized than before, I was still not satisfied with how tangled things were in the back.
 Additionally, my splices on the controller arm sometimes lost connection, causing the potentiometer to report incorrect values and thus unpredictable motion in the Avatarm.
 All these connections really should be on a PCB, but I didn't have time to learn PCB design.
 So instead I decided to transfer the connections to perfboard.

 I had never worked with perfboard before but it seemed straightforward enough.
-Perfboard is essentially a grid of solder points which can be connected to components and to each other.
-First, I sketched some perfboard diagrams, based on the wiring diagram of the potentiometers:
+Perfboard is essentially a grid of solderable points which can be connected to components and to each other.
+First, I sketched some designs based on the wiring diagrams above, with two modifications.
+Firstly, on each perfboard I placed pins for 6 potentiometers/servos even though I only have four now.
+These extra pins will allow me to easily add more servos later with only firmware changes needed.
+In addition, I added two buttons on the controller board which are mapped to pins D7 and D8 to allow for added functionality later.

 ![.](images/avatarm/.jpg)